Stock market selloff: Not Adani or Ambani, this billionaire took biggest hit in 2025

-Not Mukesh Ambani or Gautam Adani, the two richest Indians, but Shiv Nadar of HCL Technologies Ltd has seen the biggest drop in notional wealth in 2025, as per the publicly available with Bloomberg Billionaire index.
+Not Mukesh Ambani or Gautam Adani, the two richest Indians, but Shiv Nadar of HCL Technologies Ltd has seen the biggest drop in notional wealth in 2025, as per the publicly available data with Bloomberg Billionaire index.

 Nadar lost $9.71 billion of notional wealth in 2025.
 He was last valued at $33.4 billion.
-The fall in his notional fortune was higher than the combined loss seen by Gautam Adani ($4.45 billion) and Mukesh Ambani ($3.77 billion).
+The fall in his notional fortune was higher than the combined loss seen by Gautam Adani ($4.45 billion) and Mukesh Ambani ($3.77 billion) together.
 Nadar still was the third richest Indian at $33.4 billion after Ambani's $86.8 billion and Adani's $74.2 billion, as per the Bloomberg data.

 Nadar is a billionaire businessman and philanthropist, who founded HCL in 1976.
 On Monday, HCL Tech shares were down 6.26 per cent at Rs 1,333.05, taking their 2025 fall past 30 per cent-mark.
 This is against a 7.3 per cent drop in the BSE Sensex during the same period.
 Promoters of HCL Tech, led by Shiv Nadar & family, held 60.81 per cent stake in the IT major that was valued at Rs 3,61,283 crore, following the Monday's fall.